Fleet Manager Manual — OneRoad

 Tap "Add Asset to Fleet"

 Once confirmed, tap Add Asset to Fleet.
-Repeat this process for every vehicle in your fleet — particularly any receiving an OBx device.
+Repeat for every vehicle in your fleet — particularly any receiving an OBx device.

 Registered vehicles are immediately visible to drivers when they start a shift, and available for OBx pairing.